In State Residency Requirements

 - 2-Step Tuberculin Test within the last six months, QuantiFERON or T-Spot blood test, or chest x-ray with documentation of a negative symptom review check annually thereafter;

 - Hepatitis B 3-dose vaccine series and a Titer 1 - 2 months following completion of the series, or a Titer if a previous Titer is more than five years old.
 This requirement must be completed prior to entry into a health sciences program.
 It takes six months to complete the Hepatitis B vaccination process;

-- Seasonal influenza vaccine (when available);
+- Seasonal influenza vaccine;

 - Titers must be submitted on official laboratory reports.
 The TB test and seasonal influenza vaccine must be updated annually.

 All immunization and CPR documentation will be managed by Castle Branch, a secure, web-based platform.
 Once enrolled in a health sciences program, students will receive instructions on how to create a personal profile on and upload their immunization and CPR documentation using www.castlebranch.com.
 Castle Branch will send email alerts to students when documentation is missing, incomplete, or in need of updating.
 Students are responsible for reading these email alerts.
 Health Sciences faculty will refer to Castle Branch data to determine whether students are cleared to attend clinical or field experience rotations.

 The Physical Examination & Immunization Record form requires the student’s signature authorizing the release of immunization information to clinical affiliated agencies.
 College policies regarding student rights will be maintained.
 The Federal Family Education Rights in Privacy Act of 1974 (FERPA) prevents unauthorized individuals from gaining access to educational records, health records, and disability information.
 Students must provide written permission to release or disclose such information.
 Students must grant permission for the sharing of any information between the College and clinical facility that is relevant to the success of the clinical experience.

 Minimum Technical/Performance Standards